Close Menu

 A non-dilutive way of financing based on company revenue streams?
 Revenue-based financing (RBF) offers that.
 It is also called revenue-based loan, revenue-based funding, or revenue share financing.
 Startups and business owners with recurring revenues use this kind of growth finance instrument.

 Revenue-based financing is repaid based on a percentage of future sales, unlike traditional bank loans, which are paid back with interest.
-This debt financing instrument especially interesting for growing businesses that have a high potential for future revenues.
+This debt financing instrument is especially interesting for growing businesses that have a high potential for future revenues.

 re:cap_revenue-based financing